mongodb/docs-cluster-to-cluster-sync/source/includes/fact-oplog-background.rst

 on the source cluster, the sync fails and ``mongosync`` exits.

-Starting in version 1.5.0, {+c2c-product-name+} enables Oplog Rollover Resilience (ORR) which allows ``mongosync`` to apply changes to the on the source cluster to the destination cluster during the initial sync process.
-ORR increases the resilience of ``mongosync`` to oplog rollover but does not prevent it entirely.
-For more informatino on ORR, see :ref:`Oplog Rollover Resilience <.. _1.5.0-c2c-release-notes:>`
+Starting in version 1.5.0, {+c2c-product-name+} enables Oplog Rollover Resilience (ORR) which allows ``mongosync`` to apply changes on the source cluster to the destination cluster during the initial sync.
+ORR increases the resilience of ``mongosync`` to oplog rollover but does not prevent rollover entirely.
+For more information on ORR, see :ref:`Oplog Rollover Resilience <1.5.0-c2c-release-notes>`

-Use the :setting:`~replication.oplogSizeMB` setting to increase the size of the ``oplog`` on the source cluster.
+If you anticipate that you will sync from a soource cluster with a high write rate for an extended period or that you will pause sync for an extended period, you might exceed the oplog window, even with ORR.
+To increase the size of the ``oplog`` on the source cluster, use the :setting:`~replication.oplogSizeMB` setting.
+For more information on increasing the size of the oplog, see :ref:`Change Oplog Size
+<tutorial-change-oplog-size>`.